tu-darmstadt-ros-pkg/hector_multi_robot_tools/README.md

 ```

 ## prefix_tf_republisher
 Republishes a `tf` topic from a namespaced topic to the global one.
 The frame prefix is automatically determined from the node's namespace or can be set with the `frame_prefix` parameter.

+The node subscribes to `input_tf_topic` and publishes to `output_tf_topic` which need to be remapped accordingly.

 Example usage: